Overstocking 101: What Causes Overstock & How to Avoid It

 When you spend money to purchase inventory, you won’t recover that investment unless you sell the product.
 That means your money gets tied up in excess inventory when you overstock.
 As such, you have less working capital to operate your business, which can snowball and turn into more serious problems for your business.

 For starters, you won’t have the funds needed to restock inventory that’s selling well, resulting in lost sales.
-Moreover, you won’t be able to introduce new products that could be profitable for your business, resulting in missed opportunities.
+Moreover, you won’t be able to introduce new products into your assortment that could be profitable for your business, resulting in missed opportunities.
 This is particularly harmful to small businesses that have thin margins and are likely in lots of debt, making it difficult for them to recover.

 Loss of products